Katia Café-Fébrissy | Guadeloupe / Toronto

 Di-Andre Caprice Davis | Jamaica

 Di-Andre Caprice Davis was born in Kingston, Jamaica.
 She is a self-described experimental artist exploring new media technologies.
 Her work is primarily an exploration of form; engaging the opportunities afforded by new media to develop new languages that reflect a twenty-first century contemporary existence.
 Abstraction, computer graphics, GIF art, glitch art, mathematics, science, and surrealism are some of the fascinations that animate her practice.
 Notable exhibitions include the National Gallery of Jamaica’s Jamaica Biennial (2014) and (2017), Young Talent (2015), Digital (2016) and Kingston Part 1: The City and Art (2016).
 She also participated Canopy Guild, a collaborative exhibition (2014) at New Local Space (NLS) in Kingston.
 Davis exhibited in the Jamaican Pulse: Art and Politics from Jamaica and the Diaspora at the Royal West of England, Bristol, UK from June 25 – September 11, 2016.
-She completed a two weeks residency at Bluecoat, Liverpool, UK from June 29 – July 10, 2016 and her experimental film, Chaotic Beauty was selected to be apart of the Trinidad+Tobago Film Festival 2017.
+She completed a two weeks residency at Bluecoat, Liverpool, UK from June 29 – July 10, 2016 and her experimental film, Chaotic Beauty was selected to be apart of the Trinidad+Tobago Film Festival 2017 and won Best Experimental Film.
 She lives and works in Kingston.

 Tricia Diaz | Trinidad and Tobago